datatogether/research/web_archiving/readme.md

 <br><br>
 </div>

 The spreadsheet contains filled-out entries for software tools, as well as a list of currently unanalyzed tools.
-The top three sections of the spreadsheet collect together the most filled-out entries.
+The top three sections of the spreadsheet collect together the most fully filled-out entries, and below that, there is a list of as-yet unanalyzed software waiting to have their full entries constructed.
+Free and non-free software systems are included in this spreadsheet, and no differentiation based on quality or importance has been made.
 If you have information about software in the spreadsheet (or missing from the spreadsheet), please see the <a href="#-get-involved">section on getting involved</a> below.

 #### _The meanings of the 3 sections in the spreadsheet_